January 23, 2026

 Japan’s Quiet Powerhouse: 200 Companies Fueling Tennessee Jobs and Growth – A Story Worth Telling in a Documentary from Smyrna’s Roots.

-The story of the partnership between Smyrna, Tennessee, and Japan deserves a full documentary—one that traces its arc from Sewart Air Force Base’s postwar reconciliation, through the arrival of Datsun and the Nissan Motor Manufacturing plant, to the Omni Hut restaurant where management gathered for evening meals.
+The story of the partnership between Smyrna, Tennessee, and Japan deserves a full documentary—one that traces its journey from Sewart Air Force Base’s postwar forgiveness and reconciliation, through the arrival of Datsun and the Nissan Motor Manufacturing plant, to the Omni Hut restaurant where management often gathered for evening meals.
 This narrative, born from wartime healing and transformed into an economic powerhouse, belongs on the big screen to inspire the next generation.

 In my opinion, there’s not another place in America that has a closer relationship with Japan than Smyrna, Tennessee.
 The bond runs so deep that Smyrna has a sister city in Zama, Japan, commemorated by Zama Park across from the Smyrna Train Depot—a living symbol of the friendship that grew from those early days of reconciliation to today’s thriving partnership.